-This fourth year seminar class will focus on the sociology of masculinity/ies.
-Throughout this course, attention will be paid to theoretical understandings of gender and masculinity, as well as how masculinity intersects with race, class and sexuality.
-Together we will interrogate masculinity's importance to sports, violence, crime and the military while also examining the intricacies of masculinity within the context of the family, sex work and transnational, migrant and LGBTQ communities.
-Furthermore, we will examine masculinity's pervasive influence within popular culture, ranging in topics from homophobia to meat and man caves.
+This fourth year seminar class will focus on the sociology of masculinities.
+Throughout this course, attention will be paid to theoretical understandings of gender and masculinity as well as how masculinity intersects with race, class and sexuality.
+Together we will interrogate masculinity's historical importance to sport, violence and crime.
+Further, we will examine female masculinity the impact and intricacies of masculinity online, within the family, and within transnational, migrant and LGBTQ communities.
+Also, we will examine masculinity's pervasive influence within popular culture, ranging in topics from homophobia and adult film to meat and man caves.